danpla/dpscreenocr/doc/manual.md

 [Actions tab].
 Every text in the list has a timestamp taken at the moment you finish the selection.

-You can save the history to a file in plain text, HTML, or JSON format.
+You can export the history to a file in plain text, HTML, or JSON format.

-## Notification area icon

-dpScreenOCR has an icon in the notification area.
-You can toggle visibility of the window either by activating the icon (left or middle mouse click, depending on the platform), or via its context menu.

 # Tweaking